Joomla! 5.0 introduced the Backward Compatibility Plugin.

 Should you disable the plugin?

 If your Joomla!
 5+ website is using an extension which you know the developer has no plans to make it compatible with Joomla!
-5+ then you should find an alternative extension to use.
+5+ then you may wish to find an alternative extension to use.

-Page load times will be marginally slower.
+Page load times may be marginally slower.

 Useful Links